nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Suppliers are required to mark up code content with the `<code>` element.
 For block instances containing several lines of code, the `<code>` element must be contained in a `<pre>` element.

-In blocks of computer code, spaces and empty lines must be preserved.
+In blocks of computer code, spaces, line breaks and empty lines must be preserved.
+It should be noted, however, that the correct markup for code blocks involves interpretation alongside the principle of capturing the text verbatim.
+For example, programming books may sometimes use a mix of semantic line breaks, which must be preserved, and line breaks necessitated by the print layout.

 #### Bolding and Italics